CiscoSecurity/tr-05-serverless-gigamon-threatinsight/README.md

   returned along with real data (if enabled).
   - Must be a boolean flag represented as an integer (`0` or `1`).
 Defaults to `0` (if unset or incorrect).

+### CTIM Mapping Specifics

+Each `Sighting` for a supported observable is based on a matching network event that occurred in your environment and was recorded by GTI sensors.
+There are quite a few different event types.
+Each event type contains both a set of common fields (included in all event types) and event fields (unique to the event type).
+Thus, each particular `Sighting` may have different types of embedded CTIM relations depending on the actual type of the original event the `Sighting` is based on.

+Besides inspecting your network traffic and extracting key protocol metadata into events, GTI also provides an alerting mechanism of rules and detections, notifying you when events matching specific criteria appear in your environment.
+Thus, if an event was detected by a rule, then the corresponding `Sighting` for the given event will also contain additional information about the given matching rule spread across several CTIM fields.

+Since each GTI rule is effectively an `Indicator` in terms of CTIM, each event detected by a rule will also result in a `Relationship` between the event's `Sighting` and the matching rule's `Indicator`.